Guide to Granulated Sugar: The Favorite and Most Versatile Sweetener of All

 When measuring sugar, you might wonder: What is one serving of sugar?
 How many grams of sugar are in one serving?
 How many calories are in a teaspoon of sugar?
 How many cups in a pound of sugar?
 Find the answers below.

 For those who like to measure volume, I list some reference amounts obtained via the dip and sweep method — using proper measuring tools, not utensils.
-To measure a level cup or spoon of sugar, just dip your measuring tool into the sugar package or bin, and sweep the excess with a knife.
+To measure a level cup or spoon of sugar, simply dip your measuring tool into the sugar package or bin and sweep away any excess with a knife.
 (Note: teaspoon = tsp; tablespoon = Tbsp)

 Why Do We Love Sugar So Much?

-The human evolution explanation as to why we love sugar so much has to do with survival.
-The way our ancestors found and consumed enough nutrients and energy was by the sense of taste.
+The human evolution explanation as to why we love sugar so much relates to survival.
+The way our ancestors found and consumed enough nutrients and energy was through the sense of taste.
 The purpose of taste was to assess if potential foods were nutritious or toxic before swallowing them, and resulted in acceptance or rejection.

 The taste is a sense that nature undoubtedly set us up, making pleasurable foods taste sweet, poisonous ones taste bitter, and spoiled food tastes sour.
 Our response to sweetness is innate, and if you have any doubt that we are born liking it, watch this baby tasting ice cream for the first time.